 Longbarrow Press is proud to announce the publication of Sheffield Almanac, the debut pamphlet by Pete Green.
 Described by Green as ‘a poem in four chapters about rivers, rain, relocation, and regeneration, exploring the industrial past and post-industrial future of my adopted home city,’ it is available in a hand-stitched first edition.
-You can read an extract here, find Green’s vivid exegesis of the poem here, and order the 36-page pamphlet below:
+You can read an extract here, and find Green’s vivid exegesis of the poem here.

 ‘We parted with new understandings, of the poems, the landscapes, and ourselves: as participants and contributors, crafting an experience through a collective act of heightened attention.’
 Sheffield Almanac is one of several poems discussed in a new post for the Longbarrow Blog, in which Brian Lewis reflects on the shaping of ‘Vanishing Point’, a recent city walk led by Green and Angelina D’Roza.
 The essay is illustrated with photographs from the excursion, and framed by an account of the ethos and development of Longbarrow’s poetry walks over the last ten years, ‘the intersecting lines… criss-crossing the long loop of Castlegate, Lady’s Bridge, the Wicker, the needle’s eye to our invisible thread.’
 Click here to read ‘Parallel Lines’.
 ‘Yesterday I peeled off from my face such a faint skin and the whole faint skin of my body came away with it.’
 A short prose poem by Mark Goodwin, introducing ‘shall’, his film-collaboration with Martyn Blundell, also appears on the Longbarrow Blog: click here to read ‘Age of Sh All’.